Tapenade: History

 According to the culinary works of Provençal chefs Jean-Baptiste Reboul and Charles Julliard, the tapenade was created in 1880 by chef Meynier of the restaurant La Maison Dorée in Marseille.
-He pounded together an equal amount (200 grams) of capers and black olives to garnish the hard-boiled egg halves, then incorporated anchovy fillets and marinated tuna (100 grams each).
-This condiment composition was then tied with a whisk after adding spices, pepper, olive oil, and two glasses of cognac.
+He pounded together an equal amount (200 grams) of capers and black olives to garnish hard-boiled egg halves, then incorporated anchovy fillets and marinated tuna (100 grams each).
+Spices, pepper, olive oil, and two glasses of cognac were then whisked in.

 Preparation

 The base ingredients of tapenade are olives and capers.
-The olives (most commonly black olive) and capers are chopped finely, crushed, or blended.
-Then olive oil is added gradually until the mixture becomes a paste.
+The olives (most commonly black) and capers are chopped finely, crushed, or minced in a food processor.
+Olive oil is gradually drizzled in until the mixture becomes a coarse paste.

-In various regions, tapenade is often flavored differently, with other ingredients such as garlic, herbs, anchovies, lemon juice, or brandy.
+Tapenade varies regionally, with ingredients such as garlic, herbs, anchovies, lemon juice, or brandy also incorporated.